 Northlake Park could use a few improvements.
 It is recommended that parking be improved on the premises, that more picnic tables and grills should be installed; and that consideration be given to planting additional trees.
-As ADA approved fishing pier has been added, with cement sidewalk from parking lot.
-A fence will be added in 2009.
-As additional aerator will be installed in the pond in 2009 for better water quality for the fish.
+An ADA approved fishing pier has been added, with cement sidewalk from parking lot.
+In addition, aerators were installed in the pond in 2009 for better water quality for the fish.
+Re-evaluate and revitalize the pond.
+Since the dam was removed several years ago the water table in the pond has gone down significantly.
+Adding a larger well may help the situation along with more aerators.
+Also, the possibility to drain the pond and reline it with a liner may help.